 What does a smart building look like?

 Your lighting system, HVAC, Access Control, Energy Monitors, Water, Cameras, Air Quality, Occupancy, Vacancy, Conference Room, Blinds, Emergency Lights, Exit Signs and any other IP device you can think of are no longer disparate but linked together on the same software platform.
 Now your building is not only gathering vital information but it is also sharing this data in REAL TIME.
 You tell us how you want the information given to you and we program the system to do that.
 The really powerful part of this is once you get this data we can make adjustments in the software to change the system to match the habits of the people and how your building functions.

 Imagine coming into your building after hours to work, swipe your badge and we illuminate the path to your office, have the temperature and lighting color preference of your choice waiting on you when you set down.
 When you leave everything returns to its previous state and all you had to do was swipe your badge.
 One more thing to consider is the ability to monitor your water line.
 It could be as simple as a sensor on the main line to catch a major break or as granular as placing sensors on all devices attached to the water system.
 You could have a major water line break at two in the morning and be alerted immediately instead of the next morning when your basement is flooded.
-This is just a couple of examples of the benefits that Smart Buildings can bring to both owners and tenants allowing a unique customer experience.
+This is just a couple of examples of the benefits of a Smart Building bringing both owners and tenants allowing a unique customer experience.

 As stated above, the application of knowledge creates wisdom.
 Having accurate information allows you to make wise decisions.
 The reality is, these are the most important decisions you will make when it comes to the overall design of your space, so being educated and informed is very important.
 Most building owners we speak with all have very similar questions.